 If you don’t have or don’t want to use a cast-iron skillet, you can use any type of skillet, or keep this as a one-pot recipe and simply sauté in the Instant Pot.

 It’s important to preheat the cast iron skillet on medium-high heat for 5-10 minutes.
 If you don’t preheat, the food is more likely to stick to the skillet.

 Once the skillet is hot, add a little olive oil, and then the potato chunks.
 Season the potatoes with your favorite seasoned salt.

-You can serve these pressure cooker home fries plain or with a dipping sauce.
-My favorite sauce to serve with them is spicy Sriracha mayo, but my kids like plain old ketchup.
 I hope you love these Instant Pot crispy potatoes.
 Give this recipe a try, and leave a comment to let me know what you think!

 - 2 1/2 pounds red or other waxy potatoes